Spaxe/Scrollbook/scrolls/Mandelbrot-threaded/README.md

 Rendering solution
 ==================
-Instead of plotting each pixel into the device (which has a lot of transferring overhead), we instead draw a ‘full-screen quad' with a texture applied to it.
+Instead of plotting each pixel into the device (which has a lot of transferring overhead), we instead draw a 'full-screen quad' with a texture applied to it.
 A full-screen quad is a rectangle that matches the exact size of the viewport.
 The texture is our rendered Mandelbrot set buffer, which is a single transfer and much, much faster than per-pixel transfer.

 User controls
 =============